 The applicant will have experience in support of persons with intellectual/developmental disabilities and mental health issues (Dually Diagnosed).
 This can include volunteerships, internships and externships.
 For applicants without a post secondary degree other similar credentialing or accreditation or combinations thereof and experience may be accepted.

-The applicant’s signed Affirmation of Principles Form is required and shall denote the candidate’s commitment to ethical behavior.
+The applicant’s signed Affirmation of Principles Form is required and shall denote the candidate’s commitment to ethical behavior; employees must be in good standing at their organization.

 Any disciplinary events, lawsuits past or pending, suspension of privileges from care facilities or professional organizations, or any actions by a state/province or other licensing body related to complaints or actions against an individual must be reported and reviewed by the committee.
 NADD has established a process for receiving complaints regarding ethical behavior of people who have received this certification.
 Any intentional misrepresentations or falsehoods submitted by an applicant would be sufficient to deny certification as an unethical act.